taylahlucas/completionist/README.md

 ## Updating translations

+Confirm:
+- npm run generate-locale

+- Translations in categories.json must match the name of the category in camel case.

+From MonoRepo (No longer in use)
 Pull from master:
 - git submodule foreach git pull origin branch_name
 -- Need to change 'translations' back to 'Completionist-Translations'